Capitol Hill massacre: Perpetrator

 Kyle Aaron Huff (September 22, 1977 – March 25, 2006) was identified as the shooter in the morning massacre.
 His motive remains unknown.
 Huff claimed to have attended The Art Institute of Seattle and North Seattle Community College, although neither institution has records of him attending.
+Huff's employment history consisted exclusively of pizza delivery jobs.

+Huff's parents divorced in January 1992 or before.
+He graduated high school in 1996, where he was voted "least school-spirited".

-He had previously been arrested in his hometown of Whitefish, Montana, for destroying a public arts project and was charged with a felony.
+He had previously been arrested in his hometown of Whitefish, Montana back in the summer of 2000, for destroying a public arts project and was charged with a felony.
 (He shot up a statue of a moose that was part of an installation called "Moose on the Loose.")
 He was described by residents there as a well-liked person with a minor history of delinquency.
 He moved to Seattle with his twin brother about five years before the shooting.
 He had little contact with police in Seattle, but was involved in a brawl at the Lobo Saloon in 2004.

 The weapons used were purchased legally at sporting goods stores in Kalispell, Montana.
 They were seized by the police in Whitefish after he pleaded guilty to a reduced misdemeanor mischief charge in the moose incident.
 They were returned after he paid restitution and a fine.
 The original felony charge for destroying the art would have prohibited him from legally owning firearms.

+In 2002, a man in Whitefish, who was high school friends with Huff, killed his own parents before committing suicide.
+Investigators believe that event may have given Huff a model for his own attack.

 Huff was not well known in Seattle's rave scene.
 Very few people in the scene knew him or interacted with him.
 On February 1, 2006, someone with the email address kylehuff23@hotmail.com asked on an internet message board run by local raver Groovinkim when the next rave was, because he'd never been to one.